 The largest cockroaches that invade homes and businesses in Florida are American cockroaches.
-They are reddish-brown in color and have a yellow “figure-8” marking on the shield located behind their heads.
+They are reddish-brown and have a yellow “figure-8” marking on the shield located behind their heads.

-Adults grow to between 1 ½ and 2 inches in length, have wings, and are able to fly short distances.
+Adults grow to between 1 ½ and 2 inches in length, have wings, and fly short distances.
 However, like most roaches, they move the quickest from place to place using their legs.

 American roaches are also referred to as palmetto bugs as they are commonly found living on or around palmetto trees.
 Though American cockroaches happily live outside, they won’t hesitate to move inside homes and businesses seeking moisture or food.